raspberrypilearning/sense-hat-data-logger/en/step_2.md

 - A Raspberry Pi computer
 - A Sense HAT

-**If you do not have a Sense HAT, you can use the emulator program available on your Pi**
+**If you do not have a Sense HAT, you can use the emulator program available on your Raspberry Pi**

 ### Software